LLaRA: Supercharging Robot Learning Data for Vision-Language Policy

-\textbf{Spatial Reasoning in VLMs:} Several recent work investigate how VLMs can be modified for spatial awareness within images~\cite{zhang2023gpt4roi,zhao2023bubogpt,zang2023contextual,peng2023kosmos,chen2023shikra,Ranasinghe2024LearningTL,You2023FerretRA,cai2024vipllava,shtedritski2023clip}, which is a critical ability of a visuomotor policy.
-One line of work explores prompting using textual or specialized tokens to encode locations, followed by instruction tuning on localization-specific datasets ~\cite{peng2023kosmos,chen2023shikra,Ranasinghe2024LearningTL,You2023FerretRA}.
-In fact, several works~\cite{chen2023shikra,Ranasinghe2024LearningTL,You2023FerretRA} combine LLMs / VLMs with templating operations to generate datasets in formats adhering to human conversation, using existing annotated datasets that only contain per-object bounding box annotations.
+\textbf{Spatial reasoning in VLMs.} Several recent works investigate how VLMs can be modified for spatial awareness within images~\citep{zhang2023gpt4roi,zhao2023bubogpt,zang2023contextual,peng2023kosmos,chen2023shikra,Ranasinghe2024LearningTL,You2023FerretRA,cai2024vipllava,shtedritski2023clip}, which is a critical ability of a visuomotor policy.
+One line of work explores prompting using textual or specialized tokens to encode locations, followed by instruction tuning on localization-specific datasets ~\citep{peng2023kosmos,chen2023shikra,Ranasinghe2024LearningTL,You2023FerretRA}.
 In contrast, our framework extends beyond localization to directly predict robot actions.
-An alternate line of work explores visual prompting but without any focus on robot learning (\eg red circles~\cite{shtedritski2023clip} or free-form visual scribbles~\cite{cai2024vipllava} overlaid on images images to focus a VLM on specific regions).
-An extension of such ideas to robotics is explored in PIVOT~\cite{nasiriany2024pivot}, where images annotated with object locations and trajectories are given to a VLM for generating visually-described robot actions.
+An alternate line of work explores visual prompting but without any focus on robot learning ~\citep{shtedritski2023clip, cai2024vipllava}.
+An extension of such ideas to robotics is explored in PIVOT~\citep{nasiriany2024pivot}.
 These ideas are complementary to \modelname, where additional visuomotor instruction tuning directly generates actions optimal for robotics tasks.